 - Some services or populations are incentivized with higher match

 - Community First Choice Option: provides community based personal care services to people who otherwise might have to receive care in nursing homes — gives an extra 6% federal match

 - Money Follows the Person: federal government pays 100% of costs for the 1st year someone moves from an institution to the community.

 - Federal government gives the state a set allotment of funding based on a set amount per Medicaid enrollee instead of paying for state’s actual service costs.

 - The starting rate is set base on 2016 and with an annual increase calculated using a standard growth index.

 - This growth rate is lower than anticipated costs increases in Medicaid.
 The gap between need and funding will grow every year.
 By 2036, Medicaid spending will be 35% less than under current law.

 - It does not account for new technologies, aging population, changing health needs, etc.

 What Can I Do?

-Let your representatives know you support the ACA and reject the ACHA’s denial of future coverage to millions of Americans with disabilities.
+Let your representatives know you support the ACA and reject the ACHA and the proposed Graham-Cassidy bill, both of which would deny future coverage to millions of Americans with disabilities.
 If these cuts will affect you or your loved ones, tell us your story.